openlab-aux/vuizvui/README.md

 Therefore your best bet is to either disable the culprit in the configuration or just wait until the [unstable channel](https://hydra.nixos.org/job/nixos/trunk-combined/tested#tabs-constituents) has been updated.
 Or, of course, run directly from `nixpkgs` master branch.

+**NOTE 2:** Unless you have access to a Hydra build farm/machine you will most likely want to remove the `binaryCaches` option in the `machine_common.nix` file.
+This also means that you can ignore the `release.nix` file.
+Unless, of course, you have access to a Hydra, in which case you'll still want to adapt the `binaryCache` option.